 Looking for Airbnb bathroom ideas that will generate passive income this year?
-Check out this bathroom remodel and what it cost.
+Check out this bathroom remodel for inspiration and ideas.

-An Airbnb can be a great way to generate passive income in your home especially if you have the room.
+An Airbnb can be a great way to generate passive income in your home.
 Pre Covid we were rocking and rolling with our Airbnb and had guests from all over.

-As a result of the usage the original bathroom we never remodeled saw it’s last day.
+As a result of the overuse, the original bathroom we never remodeled saw its last day.